wbkd/riotjs-startkit/README.md

-Thanks to https://github.com/txchen/feplay/tree/gh-pages/riot_webpack for a lot of ideas on how to structure the app.
+Thanks to https://github.com/txchen/feplay/tree/gh-pages/riot_webpack for a lot of concepts on how to structure the app.